p-n-c/project-prototype-generator/CONTRIBUTING.md

 ### 2. Create Template Files

-1. Create a directory for your project type in `templates/`
+1. Create sub directories for your project type in `templates/` for each section.
+If you have files other than `html`, `css` or tests files, use `other` e.g. `templates/other/next/layout.jsx`.

    ```text
    templates/